 Reduction of CybB was monitored using a Cary 60 UV-Vis Spectrophotometer (Agilent Technologies, USA) by measuring heme absorbance changes at either 428 nm or 561 nm upon addition of various substrates in aerobic conditions.
-All measurements were done in 100 mM sodium phosphate pH 8, 0.1 mM diethylenetriaminepentaacetic acid (DTPA) and 0.05 % DDM.
-In those measurements, 0.25 to 1 $\mu$ M of CybB was used and the reaction was started by various strategies to produce superoxide.
-I.) Environmentally using 0.01 U xanthine oxidase (bovine milk (Sigma, USA)) in the presence of (.1,..., hypoxanthine.
-II.)
-Chemically by dissolving 7.1 mg KO2 in 1 ml of anhydrous DMSC in the presence of 80mg of 18-crown-6 ether to stabilize produced superoxide under stea n of $N_2$ as described. $^{20}$ III.)
-By mixing 1 mM NADH with 10 $\mu$ M PMS, or other reducta to such as 1 mM dithiothreitol (DTT) and 1 mM ascorbate.
-For control measuremer $c{s_1}$ $\lambda{s_2}$ $\mu$ g ml-1 of superoxide dismutase (Sigma) was used to disproportionate superoxide anion $\mu$ the presence of 20 μg ml-1 of catalase (Sigma).
-Full reduction of CybB was achieved and addition of sodium dithionite and used hence to calculate the percentage of relative tieme reduction.
-Ubiquinone analogues were either synthetized (Q1, Q2 and decy biquinone) as described in the supplementary material or purchased from Sigma.
-Ubiquinone analogues $(Q_1, Q_2 \text{ and decylubiquinone})$ and naphthalene analogue.
-(1,4-naphthoquinone and menadione, a soluble form of menaquinone) were ad led from stock solution of 50 mM quinone and 1 M DTT.
-Alternatively, quinones were pre-reduced with sodium borohydride NaBH4.
+All measurement were done in 100 mM sodium phosphate pH 8, 0.1 mM diethylenetriaminepentaacetic acid (DTPA) and 0.05 % DDM in the presence or absence of 0.1 mM hypoxanthine (HPX) depending on whether superoxide is produced by xanthine oxidase (XO) or not.
+In those measurements, 0.25 to 1 μM of CybB was used and the reaction started by addition of superoxide (generated enzymatically by using 0.01 U xanthine oxidase from bovine milk (Sigma, USA) that catalyse the oxidation of hypoxanthine to xanthine and / or xanthine to uric acid and produces superoxide as byproduct, chemically by dissolving 7.1 mg KO2 in 1 ml of anhydrous DMSO in the presence of 80mg of 18-crown-6 ether to stabilize produced superoxide under steam of N220 or upon using of 1 mM NADH / 10 μM PMS21) or other reductants such as 1 mM dithiothreitol (DTT) and 1 mM ascorbate.
+For control measurements, 8.8 μg ml-1 of superoxide dismutase (Sigma) was used to disproportionate superoxide anion in the presence of 20 μg ml-1 of catalase (Sigma).
+Full reduction of CybB was achieved upon addition of sodium dithionite and used hence to calculate the percentage of relative heme reduction.
+Ubiquinone analogues were either synthetized (Q_1 , Q_2 and decylubiquinone) as described in the supplementary material or purchased from Sigma.
+Ubiquinone analogues (Q1, Q2 and decylubiquinone) and naphthalene analogues (1,4 naphthoquinone and menadione, a soluble form of menaquinone) were reduced by incubation of 50 mM quinone solution with 1 M DTT with respect of V{DTT} / V_O ratio of 4 to ensure a complete reduction of guinone or pre-reduced with sodium borohydride NaBH4 (as with Q2).
+Reduced quinones were hereafter added to reduce CybB and the percentage of relative quinol heme reduction was calculated as mentioned previously.

-For the pH dependency measurements, we used the same protocol as before and measured either superoxide or $Q_1H_2$ induced heme reduction in the presence of different buffered solutions.
+For the pH dependency measurements, we used the same protocol as before and measured either superoxide or Q_1H_2 induced heme reduction in the presence of different buffered solutions.
 In the first set of experiment, we used 100 mM sodium phosphate (pH 7 or 8) or 100 mM CHES and 100 mM sodium phosphate dibasic (pH 9 or 10) containing 20 mM KCl, 200 mM NaCl, 0.1 mM DPTA, 0.05 % DDM.
 In the second set, we used 100 mM sodium phosphate (for pH ranging from 6 to 8.5) or 20 mM Tris-HCl (for pH ranging from 9 to 10) containing each 20 mM KCl, 200mM NaCl, 0.1 mM DPTA, 0.05 % DDM.
 In both experiments, the percentage of relative heme reduction compared to a full dithionite reduction of CybB was calculated.
-Anaerobic measurements were performed after removal of dioxygen using a combined system of argon blowing in the presence of 53 $\mu$ g ml-1 catalase, 26 $\mu$ g ml-1 glucose oxidase and 5 mM glucose mixture (all purchased from Sigma).
+Anaerobic measurements were performed after removal of dioxygen using a combined system of argon blowing in the presence of 53 μ g ml-1 catalase, 26 μ g ml-1 glucose oxidase and 5 mM glucose mixture (all purchased from Sigma).